marielle-lopez/chrono/README.md

 ## Current and Future Plans

-To see what I'm currently working on, what's on the agenda, completed tasks, as well as found and fixed bugs, take a look at my [project board](https://github.com/users/marielle-lopez/projects/6/views/1) for Chrono.
+To get a comprehensive view on what I'm currently working on, what's on the agenda, completed tasks, as well as found and fixed bugs, take a look at my [project board](https://github.com/users/marielle-lopez/projects/6/views/1) for Chrono.

 ## The Stack